 You’re at a restaurant with your family.
 It’s crowded, but you’ve spotted the exits, checked the crowd and lose yourself in conversation.
 You look up as a man points a gun at the cashier, demanding money.
 Others see it, but no one moves.

 The gunman shoots the cashier and spins around.
 What are you going to do now?
 Do you wait for someone else to rush his or her family toward an exit?
 Wait for someone to intervene or dial 911?
 You don’t want to draw your gun, but time’s up.
 Did you wait too long?

 On Thursday, February 20, 2003, in West Warwick, Rhode Island, a fire at Station Nightclub killed 100 people and injured 230.
 Fireworks set off by the band ignited plastic foam used as sound insulation in the walls and ceiling surrounding the stage.
 Within one minute, the blaze reached “flashover,” and all nearby combustible materials ignited simultaneously.
 Intense black smoke engulfed the club in 5½ minutes.

 Heavy, billowing smoke was the active killer of most patrons, but the real problem was social proof.
-Like sheep, everyone rushed toward the front door through which they had entered, ignoring two other exits and several large windows.
+Everyone rushed toward the front door through which they had entered, ignoring two other exits and several large windows.
 Consequently, there was a terrible mash-up, and the front became a death trap as people panicked and fled, unthinking, toward the one place they knew.
 No one reacted until everyone reacted.